 The officer reprimanded himself by reading those sources “Is it worth sitting on the chair of a talented young man clerk”?
 He described those pages of Ramanujan as the great English mathematician Professor G. Sent to H. Hardy.
 Pro.
 Hardy was impressed by seeing those pages and came to the conclusion that a talent like Ramanujan must be taken out of the dark.
 He tried and called Ramanujan to England and introduced him to great mathematicians.

 Ramanujan’s mathematical genius can be gauged from the fact that many of his theorems remain unsolved even after nearly 90 years of his death.
 In recognition of his unique talent, the Government of India decided to celebrate 2012 as the ‘National Mathematics Year’ to commemorate his 125th birth anniversary.
 Apart from this, his birthday (22 December) will also be celebrated as ‘National Mathematics Day’ every year.

 One is the lean body of Ramanujan, the other is very cold weather of London, lack of proper catering system.
-In this way Ramanujan got T.B.
+In this way, Ramanujan got T.B.
 Surrounded Until that time T.B.
 Effective treatment was not available.
-Only comfort and proper medical care could save them.
+The only comfort and proper medical care could save them.
 But Ramanujan’s arrogance of mathematics did not let him sit still.

 Also you read-